phlax/aio.web.server/aio/web/server/README.rst

   ... route = aio.web.server.tests._example_route_handler
   ... """

-While you can use any coroutine as a route handler, doing so would bypass the aio logging and request/response handling operations
+While you can use any coroutine as a route handler, doing so would bypass logging and request/response handling.

 Functions decorated with @aio.web.server.route receive 2 parameters, request and config

-The config corresponds to the relevant web/SERVER_NAME/ROUTE_NAME section that the route was created in
+The config corresponds to the relevant web/*SERVER_NAME*/*ROUTE_NAME* section that the route was created in

   >>> @aio.web.server.route("test_template.html")
   ... def route_handler(request, config):